A historic pub interior of some regional importance

 View on: Whatpub

-The building dates back to 16th-century origins which much change in subsequent centuries.
-It underwent a facelift about 1930 when the external timbering was exposed and mostly replaced.
-At this time the interior was much modified and to this scheme belongs the bar counter with its sloping, vertical boarding (the bar-back fittings may be contemporary but are of fairly indeterminate date).
-The 1930 arrangements consisted of two separate bars at slightly different levels, divided by a screen, part of which survives: the opening of the screen took place in 1971.
-On the left was the saloon bar which is graced by an impressive amount of wall-panelling, dating back probably to the 17th or 18th century.
-This space also has a imposing brick fireplace of c.1930.
-The public bar was rather more simply appointed but it also has a less grand c.1930 brick fireplace.
-The atmosphere of this venerable pub, although common enough in small towns and country areas, is rare for Greater London.
-A notable external feature is the 'gallows' inn-sign arrangement.
+There have obviously been many changes to this 16th century pub in subsequent centuries.
+It underwent an inter-war facelift around 1930 when the external timbering was exposed and mostly replaced.
+At this time the interior was much modified, introducing the canted-forward bar counters with vertical panelling, although the plain and simple bar-back fittings may be contemporary but are of fairly indeterminate date.
+The 1930 arrangements consisted of two separate bars at slightly different levels, divided by a screen, part of which survives; the opening of the screen took place in 1971.
+On the left was the saloon bar which is graced by an impressive amount of wall-panelling, which could even date back to the 17th or 18th centuries.
+This space also has an imposing brick fireplace of mainly c.1930, but with an 18th century brick surround, as well as a couple of bell pushes, presumably to summon table service in past times; these are incredibly rare in London.